Skip to main content

 Technical Analysis

-CVE-2025-49948 is a reflected Cross-site Scripting (XSS) vulnerability found in the WP Super Edit plugin for WordPress, maintained by Ahmad Awais.
-The vulnerability arises due to improper neutralization of user-supplied input during the generation of web pages, allowing attackers to inject malicious scripts that are then reflected back to users.
+CVE-2025-49948 is a reflected Cross-site Scripting (XSS) vulnerability found in the WP Super Edit plugin for WordPress, developed by Ahmad Awais.
+The vulnerability arises from improper neutralization of user-supplied input during the generation of web pages, allowing attackers to inject malicious scripts that are reflected back to users.
 This flaw affects all versions of WP Super Edit up to and including 2.5.4.
-Since the vulnerability is reflected XSS, it requires an attacker to craft a malicious URL or input that, when visited or submitted by a user, executes arbitrary JavaScript in the victim’s browser context.
-The CVSS v3.1 base score is 7.1, indicating a high severity level.
-The vector string (AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:L) shows that the attack can be launched remotely over the network with low attack complexity, requires no privileges, but does require user interaction.
-The scope is changed (S:C), meaning the vulnerability affects resources beyond the vulnerable component, potentially impacting the entire web application.
-The impact includes partial loss of confidentiality, integrity, and availability, such as session hijacking, defacement, or redirection to malicious sites.
-No known exploits have been reported in the wild so far.
-The vulnerability was reserved in June 2025 and published in October 2025.
-No official patches or mitigations have been linked yet, but standard XSS defenses and plugin updates are expected once available.
+An attacker can craft a malicious URL or input that, when visited or processed by a victim's browser, executes arbitrary JavaScript in the context of the vulnerable website.
+The vulnerability does not require authentication (PR:N) but does require user interaction (UI:R), such as clicking a malicious link.
+The scope is changed (S:C), meaning the vulnerability can affect resources beyond the vulnerable component.
+The CVSS v3.1 base score is 7.1, indicating a high severity due to the potential for partial confidentiality, integrity, and availability impacts.
+Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk to WordPress sites using this plugin, especially those with high traffic or sensitive user data.
+The vulnerability was reserved in June 2025 and published in October 2025, with no patch links currently available, suggesting that remediation may still be pending or in progress.

 Potential Impact